Wong Li Lin: Early life and education

-Wong is born to Wong Chee Kit, a carpenter and furniture company owner from Senai, Malaysia, and Leong Get Goh, a housewife.
+Wong was born to Wong Chee Kit, a carpenter and furniture company owner from Senai, Malaysia, and Leong Get Goh, a housewife.
 She is the youngest in a family of four children and has three elder brothers.
 She was educated at Haig Girls' School and Temasek Secondary School.
 She started ballet by chance at age 9 and started teaching at the age of 13 to supplement her fees.
 Wong was awarded the Loke Cheng Kim scholarship to the Royal Ballet School in London.
 Wong's parents separated when she is 13 and later divorced when she in her 20s.

 Wong took time away from showbiz when she was awarded a second scholarship for her Master's degree in Anthropology at University of Surrey.
 She wrote her dissertation on Falun Gong as it combined her interests in movement, spirituality and her heritage as an ethnic Chinese.
 Wong graduated in 2001.